Industry Insider: Beggars Group’s Gabe Spierer

 What’s the biggest tool at an artist’s disposal in 2020?

 The artist’s most important tool is their ability to use their voice directly in creating their brand, vision, or mythology to make the connection to their audience.
-There are lots of artists we have to constantly nag to take advantage of social media platforms.
+There are some artists we have to remind to take advantage of social media platforms.
 Others teach us how it’s supposed to look.
 There’s no question that the direct connection with fans is the most important tool at their disposal.

 What’s the best advice you have for any artist just starting out?
 Maintain a sense for all that goes into making this work successful.
 It’s bigger than a great song or recording.
 You’re competing with an unbelievable cavalcade of talent, so your presentation goes way beyond the music.
 You need to ask yourself what you want your music to look like—that’s important now more than ever, based on what we know about how people are consuming things.
 There has to be a narrative and visuals are a great way to drive that.
 Thinking about how those things interact, making sure you have answers to questions that go beyond the music, and considering the entire language of a project or an act to present would all be good advice.